Left-invariant Pseudo-Riemannian metrics on Lie groups: The null cone: Introduction

 In this paper we will investigate Lie groups equipped with a left-invariant pseudo-Riemannian metric.
 Such spaces can be viewed as homogeneous spaces in the sense that the isometry group acts transitively, and the Lie group acts simply transitive on itself.
 Due to the correspondence between the Lie group and its Lie algebra, the study reduces to considering pseudo-Riemannian metrics on its Lie algebra.

 There are many studies that has considered such metics before, especially in the Riemannian case \cite{Milnor:76,DM,Wolter,Wolter2, Heber,GHG,L1,L2,L3,Sig,L4,Lauret06, Lauret09, Lauret10, LW11,L5}.
 There have also been some studies for the Lorentzian and the more general pseudo-Riemannian case \cite{CF, solwaves,CR19a,CR19b,CR21,FFS,Markestad}.
 Most of these studies have been concerned with Einstein metrics or other distinguished metrics on solv- and nilmanifolds.
-In Markestad's Master thesis \cite{Markestad} the focus was on the degenerate structure of pseudo-Riemannian metrics with vanishing curvature invariants \cite{Hervik12,Hervik14}.
-Here, we will systematically consider such metrics by considering Lie algebras in the null cone under the action of the orthogonal groups $O(p,q)$.
+In Markestad's Master thesis \cite{Markestad} the focus was on the degenerate structure of pseudo-Riemannian metrics with vanishing curvature invariants (VSI metrics)\cite{Hervik12,Hervik14}.
+A VSI metric is defined as follows: Consider the set of all the curvature tensors the Riemann tensor and its covariant derivatives, $\{{\rm Riem}, \nabla{\rm Riem}, ..., \nabla^{(k)}{\rm Riem},...\}$ .
+A polynomial curvature invariant, $I$, is an invariant scalar being a polynomial of the (components) of the curvature tensors.
+If, for all such invariants, $I=0$, then we call the metric VSI.

+In the Lorentzian case such metrics have been studied and all classified, in particular, they are all Kundt metrics \cite{VSI,Higher, CFHP, Kundt}.
+From a physics point of view these metrics are interesting because they correspond to gravitational wave-like solutions of Einstein theory as well as many other modified theories of gravity \cite{HorowitzSteif,CGHP}.
+The general pseudo-Riemannian case these VSI metrics are more elusive and lacks a complete understanding partly because the class is richer in more general signatures \cite{Hervik14}.
+In this paper we will consider systematically the subclass of these VSI metrics which can be viewed as a Lie group endowed with a left-invariant metric and where its Lie algebra is in the null cone under the action of the orthogonal groups $O(p,q)$.

+Essential for this approach is considering the orbits of the group action $G\cdot\mu$, where $\mu$ is the Lie bracket (defined later).
+Two Lie algebras are isomorphic (over $\mathbb{R}$) if they are in the same orbit under the $G=GL(n,\mathbb{R})$-action.
+The corresponding pseudo-Riemannian left-invariant metrics are isometric if they are in the same $G=O(p,q)$-action.
+The $O(p,q)$-null cone, $\mathcal{N}$, is defined as those $O(p,q)$-orbits having zero in their closure.
+Even if all $GL(n,\mathbb{R})$-orbits contain zero in its closure, not all $O(p,q)$-orbits do.
+Here we will investigate conditions for a Lie algebra being in the $O(p,q)$-null cone.

 Aside from listing a lot of examples, including several Ricci-flat pseudo-Riemannian nil- and solvmanifolds, we also give some general results.
 Two important corollaries are: \begin{enumerate} \item{\bf Corollary \ref{CorSimple}: }{}Let the Lie algebra $\mu$ be semi-simple.
 Then $\mu$ is not in the null cone of any $O(p,q)$-action. \item{\bf Corollary \ref{CorNil}: }{} Assume that a $(p+q)$-dimensional Lie algebra $\g$ is in the null cone under an $O(p,q)$-action where $p\leq q$.
 Then $\g$ has a nilpotent subalgebra of dimension $q$. \end{enumerate} Even if the semi-simple Lie algebras cannot be in the nullcones, we have found examples of Lie algebras with non-trivial Levi decompositions in the null cone.
 For example, in dimension six, $\mathfrak{s}\mathfrak{l}(2,\mathbb{R})\oplusrhrim \mathfrak{n}_{3,1}$ is in the null-cone of the $O(2,4)$ action and $\mathfrak{s}\mathfrak{l}(2,\mathbb{R})\oplusrhrim \mathfrak{s}_{3,1, a=1}$ is in the null cone of the $O(3,3)$ action.
 Other examples are also given.